Kobe Earthquake Memorial Museum

 Google Maps

-The Earthquake Museum is located in HAT Kobe, a modern waterfront district east of Kobe’s city center.
-It’s a 10-minute walk from Iwaya Station on the Hanshin Main Line (4 minutes, ¥160 from Sannomiya Station), or a 15-minute walk from Nada Station on the JR Kobe Line (3 minutes, ¥140 from Sannomiya Station).
-The Hyogo Prefectural Museum of Art is also nearby.
+The Earthquake Museum is located in HAT Kobe, a modern waterfront district east of central Kobe.
+It’s a 10-minute walk from Iwaya Station on the Hanshin Main Line (4 minutes, ¥160 from Sannomiya Station), or about 15 minutes on foot from Nada Station on the JR Kobe Line (3 minutes, ¥140 from Sannomiya).
+The Hyogo Prefectural Museum of Art is also within walking distance, making it easy to explore both sites in one visit.

 Resources